-We're pleased to report that A-Mark Precious Metals shareholders have received a total shareholder return of 33% over one year.
-That gain is better than the annual TSR over five years, which is 7.4%.
-Therefore it seems like sentiment around the company has been positive lately.
-Someone with an optimistic perspective could view the recent improvement in TSR as indicating that the business itself is getting better with time.
+We're pleased to report that A-Mark Precious Metals shareholders have received a total shareholder return of 173% over one year.
+That's including the dividend.
+That's better than the annualised return of 40% over half a decade, implying that the company is doing better recently.
+Given the share price momentum remains strong, it might be worth taking a closer look at the stock, lest you miss an opportunity.
 It's always interesting to track share price performance over the longer term.
 But to understand A-Mark Precious Metals better, we need to consider many other factors.
-For instance, we've identified 3 warning signs for A-Mark Precious Metals (2 are a bit concerning) that you should be aware of.
+Consider for instance, the ever-present spectre of investment risk.
+We've identified 6 warning signs with A-Mark Precious Metals (at least 4 which are a bit concerning) , and understanding them should be part of your investment process.

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on US exchanges.